 For a child with an individualized education program (IEP), the school district must create related service logs that record the type of related services administered under the child's IEP and the minutes of each type of related service that has been administered.
 The school will provide a child's parent/guardian a copy of the related service log at the annual review of the child's IEP and at any other time upon request.

 ENGLISH LEARNERS (EL) SERVICES

-The school offers opportunities for English Learners to develop high levels of academic attainment in English and to meet the same academic content and student academic achievement standards that all children are expected to attain.
+The school offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.